vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-2_Finding-the-nearest-RepGen.md

 ```
 p3-echo PheS | p3-find-features --attr patric_id,product --eq genome_id,1491.662 gene | p3-get-feature-sequence --col feature.patric_id > Data/mystery_PheS.faa
 ```
-The above complex command is an example of a "command pipeline": A sequence of commands with modifying arguments separated by the symbol `|`, which is pronounced as "pipe" because it connects (or "pipes") the `STDOUT` from one command to the `STDIN` of the following command.
+The above complex command is an example of a "command pipeline".
+A "command pipeline" is a sequence of commands plus modifying arguments that are separated by the symbol `|`; this symbol is pronounced as "pipe" because it connects (or "pipes") the `STDOUT` from one command to the `STDIN` of the following command.
 You can use a "pipeline" to construct an arbitrarily complex command or filter operation out of simple commands.
 Let's break the above incantation down step-by-step to see what it does.